toggledbits/Sonos-Vera/README.md

 Set the `TTSBasePath` to the full pathname of a directory in your openLuup installation where the sound files should be written, and set `TTSBaseURL` to the full URL (e.g. `http://192.168.0.2:80`) that can be used to retrieve files written in the `TTSBasePath` directory.

-If you're not sure, try setting `TTSBasePath` to the full directory path of the directory containing the Sonos plugin files, and setting `TTSBaseURL` to `http://openluup-ip-addr:3480` (e.g. `http://192.168.0.120:3480`).
+If you're not sure, try setting `TTSBasePath` to the full directory path of the openLuup subdirectory containing the installed Sonos plugin files, and setting `TTSBaseURL` to `http://openluup-ip-addr:3480` (e.g. `http://192.168.0.120:3480`).

 ## Other Configuration